oracle-livelabs/oci/apps-cloud-adventure-cio/06-analytics/analytics.md

     ![Analytics OBJs](images/analytics_objs1.png)

+    Cross-functional reporting analysis between ERP & HCM involves integrating data from core business operations finance with workforce-related data (such as employee performance, payroll, and workforce planning) providing comprehensive insights for decision-making, enabling organizations to align their human resource strategies with broader business objectives.

 2. Oracle Fusion Data Intelligence Platform is a family of prebuilt, cloud-native analytics applications for Oracle Cloud Applications that provide line-of-business users with ready-to-use insights to improve decision-making.

     > (1) Click on the **‘Analytics’** tab <br>